 Rep. Deni was optimistic about Somali Americans and overcoming the challenges they faced.
-They thanked His Excellency for service and sacrifice he has made for greater good of Somalia.
-Prior to his arrival, Rep. Deni stopped by other US states including New York and State of Ohio where he met members from the Somali Diaspora.
+They thanked His Excellency for service and sacrifice he has made for the greater good of Somalia.
+Prior to his arrival, Rep. Deni stopped by other US states including New York and the State of Ohio where he met members from the Somali Diaspora.
 Rep. Deni has been a member of the Federal Parliament of Somalia since 2012.

 On Friday, April 10th, 15, Gateway Institute hosted community meeting for guest speaker Emily Baxter, the Director of "WE ARE ALL CRIMINALS", "a non-profit, non-partisan organization that seeks to inspire empathy and ignite social change through personal stories of crime, privilege, justice, and injustice, disrupting the barriers that separate us".
 Emily is a former fellow at the University of Minnesota Law School’s Robina Institute of Criminal Law and Criminal Justice.

 Although vast mojity of employers, and vast majority of employers, legislators, landlords, and many other entities decide the character of an individual because of his/her criminal record, the porject of "WE ARE ALL CRIMINALS" deals with the other 75% of us who have luxury of living without an official reminder of a past mistake.
 The meeting took place at Sherman Associates, Longfellow Station Apt in Minneapolis, MN.
 For more information, please please visit http://www.weareallcriminals.com.